jdb175/bioviz_lab4/README.md

 I then took a crack at getting the [Non-Contiguous Map](http://bl.ocks.org/mbostock/4055908) example working.
 I downloaded the US dataset and got the example working, and then added a couple of small things.
 I added highlighting on hover again, as well as a tooltip that showed the specific obesity rate when hovering over a state.
 You can get to this by clicking the link at the bottom of the first example.

+I also added background lines to each state, because it wasn't clear how much each was varying from its size.

 The live version is [here](http://jdb175.github.io/bioviz_lab4/).